gabemontero/model-catalog-bridge/README.md

 - This repository collaborates with Backstage catalog entensions currently hosted in [our fork of the RHDH plugins repository](https://github.com/redhat-ai-dev/rhdh-plugins/tree/main/workspaces/rhdh-ai).
 - Until those plugins have assoicated images and can be added to OCP RHDH, we have to run those plugins, and by extension backstage, from our laptops.
 - By extension, the `rhoai-normalizer` and `storage-reset` containers have to run on one's laptop as well.
 The `location` container can run as an OCP deployment, but it is just as easy to run it out of your laptop as well.
-- This [simple Gitops repo](https://github.com/redhat-ai-dev/odh-kubeflow-model-registry-setup) has the means of setting up Open Data Hub plus dev patches for Kubelow Model Registry that facilitate getting the URLs for running Model in RHOAI/ODH.
+- This [simple Gitops repo](https://github.com/redhat-ai-dev/odh-kubeflow-model-registry-setup) has the means of setting up Open Data Hub plus dev patches for Kubelow Model Registry that facilitate getting the URLs for running Models deployed into RHOAI/ODH by the Model Registry.

 ## Contributing